BIKEPOINT AUSTRALIA MAGAZINE

 Hand-cranking the boat’s engine to life a slow throb lulls our sleepy horde drift quietly back to the village.
 Across the serene waters, we photograph some delicately silhouetted landscapes as the sun sets in a hazy sky, the result of rice husks being burnt further upstream.
 The tranquil setting also sees us capture some epic shots of the local folk hard at work balancing on slim canoes with nets cast for the evening’s catch.

-The surrounding landscape of Lake Ba Be is a magical karstic maze of limestone monoliths, caves and dense forests made all the more spectacular by a wispy early morning fog.
+The surrounding landscape of Lake Ba Be is a magical karstic maze of limestone monoliths, caves, and dense forests made all the more spectacular by wispy early morning fog.
 As we snake our way toward Cao Bang we encounter mountain passes that seem to never end, and were it not for their sketchy surface, would be a nirvana for sports-bike riders.

 The views here are spectacular, postcard-perfect at every turn, but you’ll need to keep your wits about you.
 The traffic is heavy with semi-trailers from time-to-time (they seem to travel in threes or fours) and remembering that both sides of the road are fair game, blind corners can be perilous.

 Reaching our next homestay purposefully early, we deposit our luggage and head for the Chinese border via Chi Vien to the scenic vistas of Ban Gioc waterfall.
 It’s recommended you swim only on the Vietnamese side of the lake here and carry your passport at all times.
 Political disorder aside, the scenery is quite cathartic with crystal clear water tinged a pale turquoise from the surrounding limestone cliffs.

 We head back via a different route crossing yet another precipitous mountain range.
-Once reaching the valley floor archetypal rural Vietnamese scenery stretches serenely between enormous karsts of white limestone which are occasionally stained red as if from blood by deposits of iron ore within the rock.
+Once reaching the valley floor archetypal rural Vietnamese scenery stretches serenely between enormous karsts of white limestone which are occasionally stained red as if from the blood by deposits of iron ore within the rock.
 At one stage, a cave through a sheer hill is utilized as a tunnel by the road making for a striking picture frame to the vista beyond.